 Equitable Palliative Care Access During COVID-19

-Despite a significant increase in palliative care programs throughout the country over the last ten years, racial and ethnic minorities have not benefited from its services equally.
-With the COVID-19 crisis, there is already early evidence that racial and ethnic minorities are beginning to bear a greater impact and experience negative health outcomes.
+With the COVID-19 crisis, there is evidence that racial and ethnic minorities are beginning to bear a greater impact and experience negative health outcomes.
 It is essential that palliative care teams work to ensure current disparities are not further exacerbated during this pandemic.

 Join Your Institution’s Crisis Committee that Monitors COVID-19 Efforts Across the Organization